Miss the beginning of the series? Go to Common Nonprofit Mistakes (And Simple Solutions) Part 1: I Could Do It All, But I Shouldn’t.

 Fund accounting can be tricky, so do you really need it for your nonprofit or church?
 In most cases, yes.
 That is why I founded Aplos to provide simple fund accounting software for nonprofits.

 Let’s say you were given a $10,000 grant for a special program.
-You deposited the money into your bank account, and weeks later, after spending some of it, you decide to see how much of the grant you have left.
+You deposit the money into your bank account, and weeks later, after spending some of it, you decide to see how much of the grant you have left.
 Unless you were using fund accounting to track that fund’s balance, you wouldn’t know how much of the money in your account remains for that special program.

 When creating a fund account, remember this rule of thumb: If you need to know what the balance of the fund is at any given time, it probably needs its own fund.